irunkel/HopfAlgebras/README.md

 - Hopf modules and existence and uniqueness of (co)integrals
 - various versions of Uq(sl2)
 - R-matrices and braided monoidal structure on representation category
+- rewrite everything as Hopf algebras in braided monoidal categories
 - ...